Beyoncé Opened The Kobe Bryant Memorial With A Special Performance

-Today, the city of Los Angeles is celebrating the lives of Kobe and Gianna Bryant.
-Thousands have gathered in the Staples Center, fans and close friends of the fallen NBA great alike, to remember Kobe’s spirit and an endless list of professional accomplishments.
-Among the well-wishers paying their respects to the legend and his protegee daughter at today’s event is Beyoncé Knowles-Carter.
+On Monday, the city of Los Angeles is celebrating the lives of Kobe and Gianna Bryant.
+Thousands gathered in the Staples Center, fans and close friends of the fallen NBA great alike, to remember Kobe’s spirit and an endless list of professional accomplishments.
+Among the well-wishers paying their respects to the legend and his protegee daughter at Monday’s event is Beyoncé Knowles-Carter.

 A close friend of the Bryant family, Kobe’s wife Vanessa personally requested that Beyoncé open the special ceremony, her first live stage performance in over a year.
 “I’m here because I love Kobe,” she said when she took the stage.